Historical Marker Details

 Subject:History of the Cow Creek Band of Umpqua Indians

 This portion of the southwest Oregon is homeland to the Cow Creek Band of Umpqua Indians.
 They thrived here for thousands of years before contact with Euro-Americans.
 Living in plank-house villages, they followed a seasonal round of resource use.
-Moving from summer camas meadows and salmon fisheries …
+Moving from summer camas meadows and salmon fisheries along the rivers to the high country, they picked huckleberries and hunted for deer in …

 Read More